Kayla Brady: 2006—

 In 2008, Kayla and Steve support Stephanie after it is revealed she was raped by Ford Decker.
 They travel to Ireland to help Shawn meet with the sister he had thought was dead.
 While there, Kayla learns she is pregnant.
 Kayla and Steve are both caught in the plane crash on the way back to Salem, which kills her father Shawn Brady and is later found to be the work of a deranged Ava Vitali.
 Kayla aids Daniel and Lexie in treating Bo's pancreas condition.
 Under all these stresses, she begins to have problems with her pregnancy, which leads Steve to keep the information about his ex-girlfriend Ava from her.
 Ava mistakenly kidnaps Hope thinking she is Kayla, but Steve, Kayla, and Bo soon follow to rescue Hope.
 Kayla discovers the pills Ava had been taking kept Ava from ever becoming sane.
 Afterward, Ava leaves Steve and Kayla alone, though she fled the country rather than pay for her crimes.

 Stressed, and with an already troubled pregnancy, Kayla goes into premature labor.
 Joseph Johnson is delivered at 26 weeks.
 After stabilizing, he is briefly kidnapped in the late summer of 2008 by Stefano DiMera.
 In early 2009, Kayla is accidentally shot by Hope at University Hospital, a situation Bo has foreseen in his psychic visions.
 Though the bullet penetrates the sac around the heart, Kayla recovers after surgery.
 Offscreen, Kayla and Steve decide to leave Salem to run a clinic in a remote part of the world.
 They take their infant son with them, and relay their decision and details of their situation to their daughter Stephanie in a letter, in April 2009.

 In June 2010, Kayla briefly returns along with several other Brady and Horton family members to pay respects to Alice Horton after she took ill.
 Kayla returned once again in December 2011 to assist Caroline in running the Brady Pub.
 She further confesses she and Steve were experiencing issues, and he was back in the ISA.
 She confessed that while he was the man she loved, he was not the man she wanted to be with.

-Cultural impact
+Cultural impact and reception

-In the mid-80s, the baby name "Kayla" jumped from the roughly 900th most popular girl's name, to around the top 10, where it has remained ever since.
+In the mid 1980s, the baby name "Kayla" jumped from the roughly 900th most popular girl's name, to around the top 10, where it has remained ever since.
 This is widely attributed to Kayla Brady's arrival on the show, with which it coincides.

+In 2020, Charlie Mason from Soaps She Knows placed Kayla at #30 on their list of the 35 most memorable characters from Days of Our Lives, saying that "See that butter-would’t-melt-in-my-mouth expression Mary Beth Evans’ Salem sweetheart is wearing here?
+She's the rare individual who can get away with it because — and this has been scientifically tested — butter really wouldn't melt in her mouth."